Adv-R-Programming/Adv-R-Reader/content/class_worksheets/24_pac_doc/_index.en.md

 ![][2]

-You will see that several new comments have appeared before your function, this is the R Oxygen template you will modify to create your help file.
-You’ll notice these commas have an extra quote (`'`) right after each pound sign, that is how R differentiates regular comments and Roxygen comments.
-Roxygen even made space for our arguments based on the function definition!
+You will see that several new comments have appeared before your function.
+This is the R Oxygen template you will modify to create your help file.
+You’ll notice these commas have an extra quote (`'`) right after each pound sign; that is how R differentiates regular comments and R oxygen comments.
+R oxygen even made space for our arguments based on the function definition!

 ![][3]